mkmathur/wedding-guest-list/docs/DESIGN.md

 # Wedding Guest List App - Technical Design

 ## Overview
 A simple, client-side web application for managing a wedding guest list.
-The app allows users to organize guests by categories and tiers, create invitation scenarios, and export data to CSV format.
+The app allows users to organize guests by categories and tiers, create guest lists for wedding events, and export data to CSV format.

 ## Tech Stack